Ab initio uncertainty quantification in scattering analysis of microscopy: Latent factor processes of video microscopy

 \subsection{Extension to anisotropic processes}

-The analysis of anisotropic fluctuations in the director field was studied using DDM, for estimating directional motions in flow \cite{richards2021particle} and in response to a magnetic field \cite{pal2020anisotropic}.
-To address angle-specific or anisotropic motion, previous works often select a limited angle range centered around the desired direction.
+DDM has facilitated the analysis of anisotropic fluctuations in liquid crystals \cite{giavazzi2014viscoelasticity}, estimation of directional motions in flow \cite{richards2021particle} and in response to a magnetic field \cite{pal2020anisotropic}.
+To address angle-specific or anisotropic motion, previous works select a limited angle range centered around the desired direction.
 For instance, in \cite{reufer2012differential}, a specific range of $q$ values is averaged to extract distinct translational Brownian diffusion along perpendicular axes of ellipsoids.
 Another example is liquid crystal, explored in \cite{giavazzi2014viscoelasticity}, where a bowtie-shaped $q$-space region along both parallel and perpendicular directions to the director is averaged to extract viscoelastic properties and isolate polarized light contribution.
-However, constraining $q$ in a certain angle range could discard useful information on other wavevectors outside this range.
+However, constraining $q$ in a certain angle range could discard useful information on other wave vectors outside this range.